 Both mediation and conflict coaching are processes that do not 'fix' issues for people, but they do provide support that helps them to create their own answers to difficult situations and helps them communicate effectively about their difficulties.

 The CAOS Encouraging, Supporting and Appropriately Expecting Peer-to-Peer Resolution Training Course has been designed as a consequence of demand for such skills within the university student accommodation sector and in consultation with universities and their accommodation management providers to provide non-adversarial responses and support for student accommodation conflict.

-The 2-day training also provides an opportunity to review procedures within the accommodation management structure that may mitigate against P2P where it is not necessary to do so and can instead support its use.
+The 2-day training also provides an opportunity to review procedures, policies and practices within the accommodation management structure that may mitigate against P2P of student accommodation conflict where it is not necessary to do so and can instead be adapted to support its use.

 While this training will not prepare attendees to provide the full mediation process it does introduce and give practice experience to attendees in the communication skills and principles of practice which are used by Mediators to support Peer-to-Peer resolution (P2P) in a wide range of contexts.